 We accept five fellows, a number considerably lower than justified by the size of the section and quantity of available imaging.
 We keep the fellowship small to allow every fellow to benefit from a full and comprehensive neuroradiologic experience.

 The standard one-year program offers concentrated and rigorous training that ensures full competence in clinical diagnostic neuroradiology.
 For those fellows desiring additional focused experience in a subspecialty of neuroradiology or for those pursuing additional research interests, we offer a second year of fellowship.
 Unlike other programs, the second year is by no means mandatory and need not be elected until several months into the first year.
 The second year is typically highly individualized and self-directed.
 We do not require a second-year fellow to act as a “junior attending” in the section, thus freeing up all available time to pursue specific interests.

 Our staff consists of highly-regarded radiology researchers, clinical educators, and expert clinicians.
-There are six full-time daytime diagnostic neuroradiologists, four overnight diagnostic neuroradiologists, and five dedicated neurointerventionalists.
+There are seven full-time daytime diagnostic neuroradiologists, four overnight diagnostic neuroradiologists, and five dedicated neurointerventionalists.

 The primary training site is the UCLA Medical Center, the flagship hospital of the UCLA health system and consistently ranked as one of the top hospitals in the US.
 Case volume is provided by over 15 MRI scanners located both on the UCLA campus and at clinics scattered throughout the LA area as well as multiple CT scanners.
 The department offers the entire array of advanced neuroimaging, including MR/CT perfusion, fMRI, DTI, MR spectroscopy, and noninvasive vascular imaging.